-- 28 April 2003 Inserted protection zones and operational zones

 - a.
-After removing the areas within the compartment of inherent hazard level 4, State Forests must remove all other exclusion areas known at the time of pre-operational planning from the compartment, with the exception of filter strips, protection zones and operational zones.
+After removing the areas within the compartment of inherent hazard level 4, State SOUTHERN Forests must remove all other exclusion areas known at the time of pre-operational planning from the compartment, with the exception of filter strips, protection zones and operational zones.
 These exclusion areas may include, but are not restricted to the following:

-- (a) riparian buffers;
+- riparian buffers: (a)

-- (b) fauna and flora buffers;
+- fauna and flora buffers; (b)

 - (c) flora reserves; and

 - (d) cultural heritage.